BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Installation-Of-BG3MM.md

 Note, that the latest release on GitHub may look older, but BG3MM automatically prompts you to update upon launch when a new update is pushed out.
 There is no reason to redownload from GitHub once you have installed it, unless it was deleted.

 ## 4. Extract BG3MM into a folder
-> Its recommended to **not** download BG3MM inside your Program files.
+> Its recommended to **not** extract BG3MM inside a protected folder.
 {.is-info}

 Extract BG3MM into a folder on your computer.
 Its recommended to install it either inside the hard drive where your steam in installed or any other location where you want to hold BG3MM.
-Please note the screens and gifs below show installing it in a dedicated game drive, but you can install it anywhere you choose.
+Please note the screens and gifs below show it installed in a dedicated game drive, but you can install it anywhere you choose.

 ## 5. Run the BG3ModManager.exe
 After extracting the files to a new location, you will see a BG3ModManager.exe.